chromiumembedded/cef/tools/distrib/mac/README.redistrib.txt

 Components listed under the "optional" section may be excluded if the related features will not be used.

-Applications using CEF on OS X must follow a specific app bundle structure.
+Applications using CEF on MacOS must follow a specific app bundle structure.
 Replace "cefclient" in the below example with your application name.

 cefclient.app/